2024

 • Nonverbal communication – Experts agree that 70% to 93% of communication is nonverbal.
 Even how far you’re standing from a person can impact how they perceive you as a communicator.

-Check our certified HR courses if you’re unsure where to start honing important HR skills.
-Our online courses will teach you all the crucial HR skills and competencies needed to boost your career.
+If you’re unsure where to start honing important HR skills, check out our certified HR courses.
+Our online courses will teach you all the crucial HR skills and competencies needed to boost your HR career.

 Human Resources Certifications